St. Peter's Church, Siuntio

 The church has been ravaged by fire four times.

 History

 Catholic period

 St. Peter's Church was built next to Suitia Manor's stone chapel between 1460s and 1480s.
 The old chapel from the 14th century was transformed into sacristy.
 Originally the church was Roman Catholic.
 In the beginning of the 16th century the wooden ceiling inside the church was replaced with large brick vaults.
 Archeologist have found traces of a medieval altar and two side altars.

 During catholic period paintings describing biblical legends were painted on the walls and vaults of the church.

-In 1526 St. Peter's Church was hit by a lightning which caused a large fire in the church.
+According to 20th-century history books by Favorin and Brenner, St Peter’s Church was struck by lightning in 1526, which caused a major fire in the building.
+However, the exact year of the fire has been questioned by more recent research.

 Reformation

 During Reformation the medieval paintings on the walls and vaults were not overpainted.
 Not many objects were either confiscated to the Swedish Crown and no sculptures picturing saints were destroyed.

 The church caught fire again in 1617.